alvaroandresgarayromero/patient-visit-model/app/backend/README.md

     method to document the vital signs of a patient client.
 - SRD_08 - Requirement:
-  - The software shall provide a client with a method to read existing medical data of a patient client.
+  - The software shall provide a client with a method to read medical data of a patient client.
 - SRD_09 - Requirement:
   - The software shall provide a client with a method to update existing medical data of a patient client.
 - SRD_10 - Requirement:
   - The software shall provide a client with a method to delete existing medical data of a patient client.

 ### SRS
 - SRS_01 - Requirement:
   - Satisfies: SRD_01, SRD_03, SRD_04, SRD_05